-The Inquiry report concluded that once exposed to the near hurricane force conditions outside the shelter of the loch (estimated wave height at least 30 ft) Captain Ferguson may have decided that the weather was too severe and elected to abandon the crossing and return to Stranraer.
+The Inquiry report concluded that once exposed to the near hurricane force conditions outside the shelter of the loch (estimated wave height at least 30 ft) Captain Ferguson may have decided that the weather was too severe and elected to abandon the crossing.
 The ship was seen to turn to the north and then north east.
 Thus "On heading into the wind she seemed to stand up on end and I saw her level down and her screws come out of the water" (Robert McDowell).
-During this period of the voyage either as a consequence of the dipping of the stern while pitching or being pooped by a heavy breaking sea after turning to run south before the weather, the stern gates gave way and the car deck was inundated .
+During this period of the voyage either as a consequence of the dipping of the stern while pitching or being pooped by a heavy breaking sea, the stern gates gave way and the car deck was inundated .
 Possibly as a consequence of this and the heavy rolling which would have occurred, the unsecured cargo trays shifted to starboard setting up a list, exacerbated by the free surface effect as water started to collect in the car deck.
-While running south with stern to the sea , a party of four crewmen under the Second Officer attempted to close the gates, but these had been buckled and although the sailors managed to partially close them, they were impossible to secure.
-Further attempts to do so were clearly exposing the men to the risk of being washed overboard and the party had to abandon the attempt after about 20 minutes.
+A party of four crewmen under the Second Officer attempted to close the gates, but these had been buckled and although the sailors managed to partially close them, they were impossible to secure and the party had to abandon the attempt after about 20 minutes.

-The stern door party would have observed that the scuppers were, once again, failing to drain the vehicle deck.
-Attempts were made to clear these of debris from the cargo but the seaward end of the drains were fitted with storm valves and given the sea conditions and list these would probably have also prevented water from escaping.
-Princess Victoria ran south for between 15 and 30 minutes and must have reached a position fairly near to the mouth of Loch Ryan.
-However, continuing to expose the breached stern doors to the following seas must have been considered to be too dangerous and it is thought Captain Ferguson opted for the difficult manoeuvre of entering the loch stern first, steering with the ship's bow rudder.
-He must therefore have turned the ship back into the wind and sent three men up to the fo'c'sle head to remove the securing pin of the rudder and free it for use.
-With head to sea, waves were now breaking dangerously over the fo'c'sle head and the captain was obliged to recall the men before the pin could be released, the attempt being abandoned.
+The scuppers were, once again, failing to drain the vehicle deck and attempts were made to clear these of debris from the cargo.
+However, the seaward end of the drains were fitted with storm valves and given the sea conditions and list these would probably have prevented water from escaping.
+At this stage Captain Ferguson opted for the difficult manoeuvre of returning to Loch Ryan stern first, steering with the ship's bow rudder.
+Three men were sent up to the fo'c'sle head to remove the securing pin of the rudder and free it for use.
+With waves breaking dangerously over the fo'c'sle head the captain was obliged to recall the men before the pin could be released, the attempt being abandoned.

 “XXX.
 Hove to off mouth of Loch Ryan.
 Vessel not under command.
 Urgent assistance of tug required.”

 The prefix letters XXX, signified that the vessel was in trouble but not in immediate danger of sinking.
-The term “hove to” under these circumstances properly led the recipients of the message to assume that the ship was stationary and headed into the seas.
-This may have been a wise action, but there is no evidence that Princess Victoria ever did this.
-The phrase 'not under command' might also mislead considering that under extreme conditions Princess Victoria had twice been capable of reversing course.
-Sadly no ocean-going tugs were available in Stranraer and as a local man Ferguson should have been aware of this.
+The term “hove to” under these circumstances properly led the recipients of the message to assume that the ship was stationary and headed north west into the seas.
+No tugs were available in Stranraer and as a local man Ferguson should have been aware of this.
 Two such tugs had been in the harbour, but had left two days earlier; perhaps he did not know of their departure.